mosche/blogposts/sessionization/sessionization.md

 Using the sorted tree based aggregation buffer, we can traverse the tree in order starting from the window preceding (or matching the start of) the input window if it intersects the input window, or from the following window otherwise.
 From there we continue to traverse the tree as long as windows intersect the input window which we continuously expand during the process.
 Alongside that, we have to merge corresponding accumulators.

 Once done, we have to remove all windows we've merged while traversing the tree.
 And finally add the input value to the merged accumulator (or a new empty accumulator otherwise) and insert it into the tree together with the expanded window.
-Adding the input last to the accumulator helps to avoids unnecessary allocations as we only create a new, empty accumulator if needed.
+Adding the input last to the accumulator helps avoiding unnecessary allocations as we only create a new, empty accumulator if needed.

 The following sequence of `reduce` operations for a single key illustrates the above process.
 The input is highlighted in red: